Skip to Content

 That doesn’t mean you can’t stop outside of a campsite overnight and go ‘off grid’.
 Here are the do’s and don’t of motorhoming and campervanning in Scotland.

-• Do use formal on-road lay-bys or car parks where camper vans are specifically are allowed.
+• Do use formal on-road lay-bys or car parks where it is marked that camper vans are specifically are allowed.
+Check out the Highland Council campervan pass system and legal parking spots.

 • Do take apps like Park for the Night with a good pinch of salt.
 If you lived near the spot recommended would you like people staying there every night?